YogenRaii/angular-react-examples/README.md

-# AngularJS_projects
+# Angular Projects

-Different angularJs and angular2 projects that I've done for my learnings.
+AngularJs and angular2+ projects that I've done for my learnings.